taylorspot/Dashboard/index.md

     * **Total:** Over the entire life of the app

 * **Breakdown:** A breakdown of the type of spotters, gigs and groups, on the app respectively.

-## Change Log

-The dashboard is just in its begining stages and will be continually iterated on to add additional features.
-Below are some of the highest priority additions that we plan to build out in the upcoming months:
-* More comprehensive analysis of the frequency at which spotters and groups are using the app:
-  * Monthly/Yearly Active Users
-  * Daily/Monthly/Yearly Retention
-  * Cohort Analsis
-* Analytics related to the location of gigs/groups/spotters
-* Continutally assure the accuracy of the data being reported
-* Revamp UI